wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

 *   For the purposes of this Act, criminal proceedings are commenced at the earliest of---

-    *   (a) the service of a summons (including a summons issued under, or in accordance with, [section 20A(8)][62] of the Summary Proceedings Act 1957):
+    *   (a) the service of a summons:

-    *   (b) the first appearance of the defendant in Court following his or her arrest, or in response to the laying of an information or the making of a complaint:
+    *   (b) the first appearance of the defendant in court following his or her arrest, or in response to the filing of a charging document:

-    *   (c) the setting out of particulars on a charge sheet under [section 12(2)][63] of the Summary Proceedings Act 1957:
+    *   (c) the date on which the defendant is granted bail under [section 21][69] of the Bail Act 2000:

-    *   (d) the filing of a notice of hearing under, or in accordance with, [section 21(8)][64] of the Summary Proceedings Act 1957\.
+    *   (d) the filing of a notice of hearing under, or in accordance with, [section 21(8)][70] of the Summary Proceedings Act 1957\.

+    Section 9: replaced, on 1 July 2013, by [section 8][59] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

 #### General provisions about disclosure of information